doitintl/vpc-flowlogs-recorder/README.md

 <h3>Deploy the main solution</h3>

 Once the deployment is complete, continue to install the main solution.

+**NOTE!**
+During the deployment, SNS will send a subscription notification email to the address you entered, so make sure it doesn't end up in your spam folder.
+Check your spam if you don't see it in your inbox by the time the deployment completes.
+If you still can't find the subscription confirmation request, you can always go to the topic "NATGatewayFlowLogsRecorded" in SNS, where you can resend the request using "Request Confirmation" in the "Subscriptions" Tab.

 7. Return to the parent folder (the vpc-flowlogs-recorder)
    `cd ..`